t0rke/Synopsis/README.md

 # *Synopsis*
 Synopsis is written in Python and C++ and is designed to condense a body of text to gather a quick synopsis.
-Through the use of Genism to embed a word into 3D space using its built-in Word2Vec SVM as well as text comparison in C++ Synopsis effectively generates a quick and effective summary of any body of the text.
+Through the use of Genism to embed a word into 3D space using its built-in Word2Vec Word mover model as well as text comparison in C++ Synopsis effectively generates a quick and effective summary of any body of the text.

 I wrote this program because I didn't have enough time to attend my Computer Science: Water Pressure class but still wanted to get a gist of what the class discussed during a given day.
 I normally would've resorted to watching a recorded lecture, but this class offered no such alternative.
 To address this issue, I noticed that ZOOM auto-generated class transcripts at the end of each class, which gave a second by the second report of what was being said.